Announcements & Events

 - SAT, OCT 27 | 9th ANNUAL HEROES' OPEN | Black Horse Golf Course

 This annual benefit golf tournament helps toward the cemetery expansion.
 For participation and sponsorship info: www.uvc-mc.com/

 - SAT, OCT 27 | Volunteer Opportunity - Fort Ord National Public Lands Day

 SAVE THE DATE: National Public Lands Day celebration at the Fort Ord National Monument.
 This is a wonderful volunteer event.
-Details to follow in late September.
+Details to follow.
 More Info HERE.

 The Fort Ord Reuse Authority (FORA) seeks public input on this review process related to the provision of a roadway intended to be a Northeast-Southwest arterial connector component (formerly known as Eastside Parkway) of the Fort Ord transportation network.

 - April 2019 – Distribute Public Review Draft EIR for 45-day review period